 The biggest minus of regional fees is that they are complicated to calculate.
 If you have no automated system in place, they consume an enormous amount of time.
 Even if their introduction is an advantage, sometimes it's better to go without them due to the support cost.

 Workshop Butler supports regional fees, including the fees for online events.

 How to Track and Process Event Fees

-When you have more than a handful of workshops per month, the calculation of event fees becomes a tedious task.
-As well as the tracking: what trainers ran workshops last month/last week, how many workshops they had, what their billing addresses, etc.
+When you have more than a handful of events per month, the calculation of event fees becomes a tedious task.
+As well as the tracking: what trainers ran events last month/last week, how many events they had, what their billing addresses, etc.

 To free you from this routine, we added a widget to a dashboard.
-It notifies you when a new workshop available for charging.
+It notifies you when there are some event invoices requiring your attention.

 How Event Fees are Calculated